fiinix/fiinix.github.io/_posts/2018/december/2018-12-16-what-ive-read-this-year.md

 - [**The Righteous Mind: Why Good People Are Divided by Politics and Religion**][morality] *by Jonathan Haidt*.
 I don't know whether I agree with the author's moral divisions or not, but it was very interesting and a book I would recommend to people, especially in today's divided political climate.
 - [**Reality is Not What it Seems: The Journey to Quantum Gravity**][quantum] *by Carlo Rovelli*.
 Approachable and beautiful writing about our current understanding of our universe.
 This should be required reading for anyone who lives in this universe.
 - [**Sapiens: A Brief History of Humankind**][sapiens] *by Yuval Noah Harari*.
 A brief but insightful look at racism, sexism, religion, capitalism and everything else we've done in the past history of humankind.
+- [**Food Rules: An Eater's Manual**][food] *by Michael Pollan*.
+Simple and straightforward eating advice that most of us probably already know but just "forgot" somewhere along the way. *Added.*
+- [**Homo Deus: A Brief History of Tomorrow**][deus] *by Yuval Noah Harari*.
+For the first time in human history, more people die from eating too mcuh than too little.
+Where are we going in our quest to become the gods we once worshipped? *Added.*

 I'm now reading 2-3 books per month and spend about an hour every weekday reading.